adambiltcliffe/codex/readme.md

 # Tests to write

-Everything involving swift strike, sparkshot and overpower (including in combination) Technician trigger
+Everything involving swift strike and sparkshot Combinations of swift strike, sparkshot and overpower Overpower prompts only when needed
+Technician trigger
 Scavenger trigger
 Scorch and Fire Dart